wendyverdonk93/docs/content/faq/finance/paying-out-funds-from-your-multisafepay-control.md

 **Manual:** The status of the pay out is **Reserved** for 24 hours before it is added to our bank’s payout batch in the morning.
 Then, the payout is transferred to your business bank account.
 Manual payouts usually take longer to process than automatic ones.

-## Negative MultiSafepay Control balance
+## Negative MultiSafepay balance
-If the balance on your MultiSafepay Control is negative (e.g. due to refunds, chargebacks, or fees), payouts are paused until sufficient funds are available.
+If the balance on your MultiSafepay account is negative (e.g. due to refunds, chargebacks, or fees), payouts are paused until sufficient funds are available.
 Always set a "reserved balance" in your payout settings to prevent payout and/or refund delays.